March Composition Competition

 Final submissions must be made electronically and must contain:

-a full musical score, an audio file of the composition and individual musical parts in accordance with the composition and technical requirements listed below; and
+a full musical score, an audio file of the composition and individual musical parts (one PDF) in accordance with the composition and technical requirements listed below.

 Submissions that do not contain all the information described above in proper form shall not be accepted for the contest.
 Only one submission is allowed per contestant.